Climate Change, COP26 and Endangered Species

 The Prime Minister might have also added that “urgent action” at home and abroad was also needed to secure a brighter future for the other species we share the planet with.
-Species that are already feeling the negative impacts of climate change.
+Species already feeling the negative impacts of climate change.

 The 2021 United Nations Climate Change Conference – COP26